Deep Learning for Constrained Utility Maximisation: The Deep Controlled 2BSDE Method for the Markovian Case

-where $dW_i$ is a standard multivariate normal $\Norm_m(0,\ind_m)$ random variable.
+where $dW_i$ is a multivariate normal $\Norm_n(0,(t_{i+1}-t_i)\ind_n)$ random variable.
 We have used minimal notation for these processes for clarity, but one should remember that these explicitly depend on the choice of parameters $\lambda_i^0$, $\theta_i^0$ and the initial points $v^0_0$, $z_0^0$.
 Our algorithm involves using this scheme multiple times, but with different parameters.
-One we have repeated this iteration $N-1$ times, we arrive at time $t_N = T$ but realise that we have not satisfied the terminal conditions.
-We want to choose the neural networks and initial start points to reduce the expected error, which amounts to minimising the the loss function